ManyaGor/LegalDocGPT/README.md

 ## 🙏 Acknowledgments

-- Hugging Face Transformers library
+- **Hugging Face**: For providing the transformer models and libraries
-- Flan-T5 model by Google
+- **LegalBERT**: For the specialized legal language model
-- [InLegalBERT](https://huggingface.co/law-ai/InLegalBERT) for Indian legal domain-specific embeddings
+- **FastAPI**: For the excellent Python web framework
-- ROUGE evaluation metrics
+- **Next.js**: For the modern React framework
-- Indian Institute of Technology, Kharagpur for InLegalBERT research
+- **Tailwind CSS**: For the utility-first CSS framework

 ## 📞 Support

-For questions, issues, or contributions:
+For questions, issues, or feature requests, please:
-- Create an issue on GitHub
+- Open an issue on GitHub
 - Contact the development team
-- Check the documentation wiki
+- Check the documentation at `/docs` endpoint

 ---

-**LegalDocGPT** - Making legal documents accessible to everyone! 📋⚖️
+**LegalDocGPT** - Making legal documents accessible through AI technology 🚀